 Today, however, Kennebunkport also has a hotel and restaurant scene that makes it a world-class summer travel destination.
 I’ve been vacationing in Kennebunkport every summer since I was a kid, and having grown up in New England I can truly attest that this is one of the best vacation towns for those looking for an accessible, immersive Maine experience– especially if you want to get a big dose of Maine in a short period of time.

 From gorgeous beaches and lobster rolls to family-run ice cream stands and quaint nautical design shops, “Kport” has become shorthand for leisure, luxury, and slow living.
+From the folksy woodland lobster shacks to the numerous roadside stands peddling locally-reared items like garlic, eggs, and firewood (and the occasional free veggies and popsicles, everything paid for by the honor system), the community is as quaint as it is charming– even when you don’t fully have an itinerary.

 All of these features and more make Kennebunkport, Maine a beloved summer travel destination– New England par excellence.
 Below, discover where to stay, what to eat, a shortlist of things to explore, and what you shouldn’t miss.
+Bookmark this list for easy reference later.

 Dinner at Ocean at The Cape Arundel Inn